-A debt to equity ratio of over 100% would mean a potentially higher level of financial risk, since creditors lay claim to a larger portion of every asset dollar.
+A total liabilities to equity ratio of over 100% would mean a potentially higher level of financial risk, since creditors lay claim to a larger portion of every asset dollar.

 Is it better to have a higher or lower debt to equity ratio?

-In general, the lower the debt to equity ratio, the more financially secure a company is, since the majority of its operations are being funded by investor equity rather than by debt.
+In general, the lower the liability to equity ratio, the more financially secure a company is, since the majority of its operations are being funded by investor equity rather than by debt.

 But it’s important that you determine the appropriate industry benchmark ahead of time for the business you’re analyzing, since some market segments require a higher level of leverage than others.

-You should be aware that there are some situations in which a company’s debt to equity ratio can be misleading.
+You should be aware that there are some situations in which a company’s debt to total shareholders' equity ratio can be misleading.